bitfocus/companion/docs/4_secondary_admin_controls/expressions/operators.md

   - Define an array: `[1, 2]`
   - Object/array lookup: `$(my:var)['some-prop']`

-> **Note:** In the examples able `a` and `b` should be replaced with custom variables, module variables or number literals.
+> **Note:** In the examples `a` and `b` should be replaced with custom variables, module variables or number literals.
 They are only used here for brevity.